nullren/nullren.github.io/_posts/2018-07-13-category-theory-for-programmers-chapter-1.md

 ---
 layout: post
-title: "Category Theory for Programmers Chapter 1"
+title: "Category Theory for Programmers Chapter 1: Category: The Essence of Composition"
 category:
-tags: []
+tags:
+- Category Theory
+- Category Theory for Programmers
 ---

 Just my notes and solutions for Chapter 1.